How Court Lighting Affects Your RX Lens Choice

 What Works:

-Transition lenses that darken automatically
+- Transition lenses that darken automatically in bright conditions

-Neutral-gray base tints for balance
+- Neutral-gray base tints for balanced vision across different lighting

 Blinded Wear’s go-to here:

-Available with clear, transition, or gray lenses
+- Available with clear, transition, or gray lenses

-Matte finish to prevent frame glare
+- Matte finish to prevent frame glare

 Need help narrowing down the right lens type?